£16.63 £17.50

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Hutchinson tyres, hailing from France and in production during the 1980s (yet still new & unused after all this time!).
-Made from rubber and weighing in at 934 grams (the weight and price displayed are for a pair of tyres).
+Huret Duopar rear derailleur (or mech if you prefer), hailing from France and in production from the 1970s to the 1980s.
+Made from titanium/aluminium/ steel and weighing in at 256 grams.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO